References and letters of recommendation

 - Deadline and specific submission instructions or forms

-- Name and address of letter recipient and a stamped addressed envelope (without your return address with room for the recommender to put his/her return address) for submission
+- Name and address of letter recipient and a stamped addressed envelope (without your return address with room for the recommender to put their return address) for submission

 - Communicate via one email trail